 We’re only five years away from the Blueprint’s 2025 deadline.
 Clean water is essential to our region’s health, economy, outdoor heritage and quality of life.
 The EPA must be held accountable now if we are going to leave a legacy of clean water to future generations.

-Lisa Feldt is vice president for Environmental Protection and Restoration at the Chesapeake Bay Foundation.
+At the time of this writing, Lisa Feldt was vice president for Environmental Protection and Restoration at the Chesapeake Bay Foundation.

 The views expressed by opinion columnists are not necessarily those of the Bay Journal.